CiscoSE/Catalyst-Telemetry/README.md

 5. Inside Grafana, click on the _Search_ button on the left-side menu, you will see two dashboards if everything worked correctly:
-   - General Health Status
+   - DNAC - General Health Status
-   - Hardware Health
+   - DNAC - Hardware Health
+   - SD-WAN - General Health Status

-    You should be able to access them and see the information from DNA Center.
+   You should be able to access them and see the information from the different sources.

 ### Cleanup